MostHegz/lessons-scheduling/README.md

 # To do List

-1. Adding TCP gateway handling
+1. Adding TCP gateway handling for communication between microservices